Porno by Irvine Welsch

 Nikki, so devastating in a red two-piece swimsuit I thought I was going to have some kind of seizure.

-I skip down the page past the seafood restaurant and the fried king scallops that wow Nikki until finally,
+I skip down the page (past the seafood restaurant and the fried king scallops which wow Nikki) until finally,

 All I can think about is getting her back to my place.

-But then Irvine ruins the moment—wait no I ruin the moment by mentioning Irvine’s name—
+Oh yeh.
+We’re getting close.
+But then Irvine ruins the moment—no, I ruin the moment by mentioning Irvine’s name

 In the back seat of the taxi she has my ballot open.

-I’m able to ignore all of the technical clothing vocabulary at the time even though it sits so weirdly alongside the rest of the text because there’s a nice description of breast-fondling to take my critical eye off things,
+Ballot?
+Flash-forward to Nikki’s flat now and Sick Boy takes off his “strides” (strides?)
+I’m able to ignore all of the technical clothing vocabulary at the time even though it sits so weirdly alongside the rest of the text because there’s a description of breast-fondling to take my critical eye off things,

 he frees my breasts and everything slows down as he strokes them, handling them with a careful awe, like a kid who’s been entrusted with the care of a soft, furry pet

-But then it clicks because he brings it back to clothes again just when Nikki’s getting dressed and she’s trying to choose between the “tight cashmere” & the “shapeless Angora” and suddenly I see how Irvine prepared to get inside the head of his female character = by learning loads of technical clothing vocab which he then didn’t know what to do with after so started sprinkling into his novel way too frequently; the realisation is quite funny in real time in a drab sort of way and I’m sorry to have taken it from you because it was probably the highlight of my reading experience.
+But then it clicks because he brings it back to clothes again.
+Nikki’s getting dressed afterwards and she’s trying to choose between the “tight cashmere” & the “shapeless Angora” and suddenly I see how Irvine prepared to get inside the head of his female characters… by learning loads of technical clothing vocab.
+Which he then didn’t know what to do with and so he started sprinkling into the novel way too often to make sense.
+The realisation is funny in real time in a sad sort of way.
+Sorry to have taken it from you… it was probably the highlight of my reading experience.

-3. a colourful poetics of reading = this is all about visual aesthetics: ordering books on your bookshelf according to colour and then reading in successive hues.
-Out of the house it’s all about using a book as an accessory—carrying it (without a bag, always without a bag) to match your outfit and your character.
+3. a colourful poetics of reading = this is all about visual aesthetics; ordering the books on your bookshelf according to colour and then reading in successive hues.
+Out of the house it’s then all about using a book as an accessory and carrying it without a bag (always without a bag) to match your outfit and character.

 I’m onto the next.
-I didn’t even finish PORNO.
+I didn’t even finish Porno.
 I just said Hey man, let go of the idea of completion.
 And that was that.
 It was easy.
-Yeah—pat my back.
+Yeah, pat my back.
 Yeah, circles—keep it friendly.
 I guess I’m finally learning my lesson of cutting it short with guys who don’t deserve my time.
 And now I’ve got Henry Miller in bed (oops)—until, oh I don’t know, it’s hard?
-Seeing a book lying there all unfinished like that… and somehow, driven by a weird sense of guilt, I pick it up again because why not just skim-read it till the end?
-So I do.
-And that’s when it all comes back! ohhhhhhhhhhh.
-I did finish it, late last night!
-It was just so disappointing I couldn’t remember that.
+Seeing a book lying there all unfinished like that… and for some reason, driven by a weird sense of guilt perhaps, I pick it up again because… why not just skim-read it until the end?
+So that’s what I do.
+And that’s when it all comes back to me!

 Sorry Irvine.
 So long.